 Mt.
 Rokko 六甲山

-Kobe's towering mountain backdrop offers stunning views, museums, outdoor fun and a European ambiance
+Kobe's towering mountain backdrop offers great views, museums, outdoor fun and a European ambiance

 Easily accessible from Kobe or just an hour from downtown Osaka, the Rokko mountains provide a great escape for travelers taking a break from the busy cities.